How to Hire a Nanny: What to Know and How a Nanny Agency Can Help

 When you are assessing a nanny’s resume, pay attention to the timeline.
 A good resume will show a clear story of the families a nanny has worked with through the years.
 It’s important to note the ages of children the nanny has experience with and specific duties that may align with your family’s needs.

 Don’t be discouraged by short periods with one family or overlapping dates.
-A great nanny may not stay with a family after all of the children are in school and the family no longer needs the support.
+A great nanny may not stay with a family after all of the children are in school and they no longer need the support.
 A qualified nanny may also work part-time with two families that don’t need full-time support.
 Neither situation should disqualify a potential nanny, but be sure to get clarity from the recruiter and nanny on each situation.

 Questions To Ask During a Nanny Interview